A framework for distributed discrete evacuation strategies: Core Concepts of the Framework

-Using groups will be one of the basic algorithmic tools since one can treat a group of agents as a `centralized' computational unit.
-More precisely, at the beginning of each step, all members of a group can send all data they possess (i.e., their memory content) to a single agent $a$ in the group.
-Next, agent $a$ may perform a centralized computation that takes into account the 'knowledge' of the entire group.
-The result of such a calculation can be a decision regarding the actions in the current step or a series of actions for several subsequent steps for all agents in the group.
-After the calculation, $a$ sends the result to all agents (directly to its neighbors or indirectly to other agents in the group).
-The above acquisition of data and sending out the results are typical distributed tasks, a \emph{convergecast} to $a$ and then a \emph{broadcast} from $a$.
+Consequently, such groups may act as temporary ``centralized computational units'' coordinated via standard convergecast and broadcast primitives.
+Specifically, all group members can send their local data to a distinguished agent $a$, who then performs a centralized computation taking into account the ``knowledge'' of the entire group.
+The result is a decision regarding the actions in the current step, or a series of actions in several subsequent steps, which is then broadcast by $a$ back to all other agents in the group.

+An example of this type of computation is determining the exclusive strategies defined in Section~\ref{sec:framework:strategies}.
+To perform these calculations, we rely on a specific monotonicity property.
+While this property inherently holds for the \emph{centralized setting} of $\problemEvac$, under some additional assumptions, it can be successfully applied to our distributed approach.